jewettaij/visfd/doc/doc_filter_mrc.md

 ### -watershed-boundary  label

-By default, voxels which lie on the border between 2 or more different basins will be assigned a value of 0.
+By default, voxels which lie on the border between two or more different basins will be assigned a value of 0.
 When this argument is included, these voxels will have intensities which are assigned to *label* instead.
 (This parameter is a number.)

 ### -watershed-hide-boundaries

-By default, voxels which lie on the border between 2 or more different basins will be assigned a value of 0.
+By default, voxels which lie on the border between two or more different basins will be assigned a value of 0.
 When this argument is selected, the basin to which a boundary voxel is assigned will be chosen (arbitrarily) from among the neighboring basins.